Kitea

 Kitea is a Moroccan furniture and home decoration retail brand founded in 1993 by Amine Benkirane.
 The name derives from the combination of "Kit" and "Ameublement" (furnishing).
 It operates in 16 cities across Morocco with 33 stores and employs over people.
 The brand has also expanded to Sub-Saharan Africa.

 History

 Kitea was founded in 1993.
 In January 2015, KITEA became a partner of Harvard Business School.

+In November 2025, Kitea opens a new store in Laayoune.

 Locations

 The company operates about thirty retail outlets in Morocco, including 2 KITEA City stores – an "Urban Store" concept launched in 2018 in Casablanca and Rabat.
 KITEA also operates in other African countries.

+As of 2025, Kitea owns 23 stores in 15 cities in Morocco (Tangier, Oujda, Fez, Kenitra, Rabat, Mohammedia, Casablanca, Khouribga, Beni Mellal, Berrechid, El Jadida, Safi, Marrakesh, Agadir and Laayoune).

 KITEA in African Markets

 Beyond its domestic market, the KITEA group is also expanding into Africa, with plans to enter the Ghana market in November 2022 by opening a KITEA GEANT store in Accra with over 10000 m2 of retail space.
 Senegal and Ivory Coast were also targeted that same year.